 A compilation of education privacy resources and tools with sections aimed at parents/students, schools, service providers and policymakers.
-We are aggregating many of the resources already made available by the Department of Education, as well as other organizations such as DQC, COSN, COSA, Fordham, Berkman, and SIIA.
-We are creating resources where there are gaps.
+We have aggregated many of the resources already made available by the Department of Education, as well as other organizations such as DQC, COSN, COSA, Fordham, Berkman, and SIIA.
+We continue to create resources where there are gaps.
 Contact us to get involved.

 Academic and Policy Papers

 We have collaborated with Data Quality Campaign on a paper called, “Student Data: Trust, Transparency, and the Role of Consent.”
 We have also produced an 80-page law review article, “The Ethics of Student Data Privacy: Building Trust in Ed Tech,” which was published in a special education issue of International Review of Information Ethics.
 Upcoming in the Vanderbilt Law Review is a paper in cooperation with Omer Tene of IAPP: Who Is Reading Whom Now: Privacy in Education from Books to MOOCs.
 This paper shows the need to clearly distinguish privacy-specific questions from broader educational topics such as Common Core, and standarization.

 The Student Privacy Pledge: By Education Service Providers to Parents and Students

 The Future of Privacy Forum (FPF) and the Software & Information Industry Association (SIIA) announced a K-12 school service providers Pledge to safeguard student privacy built around a dozen commitments regarding the collection, maintenance, and use of student personal information.